joanrod/ocr-vqgan/README.md

 python prepare_eval_samples.py --image_txt_path <path to txt file> --store_path <path_output_dir>
 ```

-where `--image_txt_path` indicates here the txt file is located and `--store_path` defines the folder to store results.
+where `--image_txt_path` indicates where the txt file is located and `--store_path` defines the folder to store results.

 #### Compute FID
 FID is a metric to measure the similarity of two sets of images in terms of their data distribution.
 It is computed using full batches of images, not one by one.
-FID extracts InceptionV3 features of all the images, and computes the similarity using the mean and stdv of features.
-We use [torch-fidelity](https://github.com/toshas/torch-fidelity) library to compute FID between the sets defined by `--input1` and `--input2`.
+FID extracts InceptionV3 features of all the images, and computes the similarity using the mean and stdv of the deep features.
+We use [torch-fidelity](https://github.com/toshas/torch-fidelity) library to compute FID between the two sets defined by `--input1` and `--input2`.

 ```bash
 pip install torch-fidelity #should be already installed